LebToki/Laragon-Dashboard/README.md

 "The best Windows development environment just got better.
 Welcome to the future of local development."

+---

-I am leaving the future of Laragon-Dashboard's minor revisions to the community.
+Please note that I am leaving the future of Laragon-Dashboard's minor revisions to the community.
 I strongly encourage anyone interested to clone the repository, fork it, and push your updates to keep the project alive for Windows users.

+---

 [![Version](https://img.shields.io/badge/version-4.0.5-blue.svg)](https://github.com/LebToki/Laragon-Dashboard)
 [![PHP](https://img.shields.io/badge/PHP-7.4%2B-green.svg)](https://php.net)